Behavioural and Economic Science (Economics) (MSc) (2023 Entry)

 Our department has a dedicated professionally qualified Senior Careers Consultant offering impartial advice and guidance together with workshops and events throughout the year.
 Previous examples of workshops and events include:

-- Careers in Economics Event
+- Careers in Economics Event with key employers held annually in November

 - Investment Banking Uncovered